svmszcck/test-app/README.md

 - For testing I have used some snaphots using react-test-renderer and Enzyme for the real Unit Testing.
 Normally I use TDD but as I didn't have much time I had to integrate the tests in the end.

+- I tried to use as much resuable components as possible.
+You can check the reusable components in "src/components" folder.

 **Cons:**

 - Not E2E testing as there wasn't enough time to work on that.

-- Not %100 code coverage for the Unit Tests.
+- Not %100 code coverage regarding Unit Testing.
+However you can check how I am testing the components by checking the implemented tests.

 - No feature branchs, regular commits.
 Normally I should have used feature branchs for the separate features and pushed those changes regularly.